CP/M 68K, MS-Windows Tiny Screen editor

 char signed if -1=-1

 One typical difference between C compilers is the length of int.
 Typical for a 64-bit computer is the char* length of 8.
-On the CP/M 68K the double has the same length as float.
+On the CP/M 2.2 and CP/M 68K the double has the same length as float.
 This is seldom.
-The Alcyon C has only float numbers.
-Type char is signed for both computers.
+The Hi-Soft C and Alcyon C have only float numbers.
+Type char is signed for all compilers.
 The implementation differences are not important for the Tiny Screen Editor.
 As they say: "Write once with #ifdef, compile anywhere".